Zinc finger: Cys2His2

 This class of zinc fingers can have a variety of functions such as binding RNA and mediating protein-protein interactions, but is best known for its role in sequence-specific DNA-binding proteins such as Zif268 (Egr1).
 In such proteins, individual zinc finger domains typically occur as tandem repeats with two, three, or more fingers comprising the DNA-binding domain of the protein.
 These tandem arrays can bind in the major groove of DNA and are typically spaced at 3-bp intervals.
 The α-helix of each domain (often called the "recognition helix") can make sequence-specific contacts to DNA bases; residues from a single recognition helix can contact four or more bases to yield an overlapping pattern of contacts with adjacent zinc fingers.
+On the other hand, the two β strands have been observed to interact with co-regulators such as the Zincore complex, which is involved in transcription activation, or Cereblon (CRBN), which, together with thalidomide analogs, can degrade C2H2-containing proteins previously considered 'undruggable'.

 Gag-knuckle

 This fold group is defined by two short β-strands connected by a turn (zinc knuckle) followed by a short helix or loop and resembles the classical Cys2His2 motif with a large portion of the helix and β-hairpin truncated.

 The retroviral nucleocapsid (NC) protein from HIV and other related retroviruses are examples of proteins possessing these motifs.
 The gag-knuckle zinc finger in the HIV NC protein is the target of a class of drugs known as zinc finger inhibitors.